cri-for-all/debut-tutors/README.md

 7) """ Write the command to get the Python version you are using """

+8) """ What is the command line for changing the current folder/directory? """

+9) """ What is the command line for listing the contents of the current folder/directory? """

+10) """ What is the command line for creating a file? """

+11) """ What is the command line for creating a new folder/directory? """

+12) """ What is the command line for deleting a folder/directory? """

+13) """ What is the command line for deleting a file? """

-# Don't forget, perseverance is really important when it doesn't work, but never hesitate to ask for a hint!!!
+## Don't forget, perseverance is really important when it doesn't work, but never hesitate to ask for a hint!!!